-Some of the of the other consumer protection laws out there that we can use include:
+Some of the other consumer protection laws out there that we can use include:

 The Magnuson-Moss Warranty Act (Federal Lemon Law) which is a slight twist on the CA law.
 Link here: Magnuson Moss Warranty Act